 It was all part of their slightly irreverent, slightly Gothicesque adventure-seeking back then which also included breaking into Boudicca’s Grave (a fenced-off area of Hampstead Heath) and playing in the full wrath of a thunderstorm.
 But don’t be fooled by these antics, because as a band they are unbelievably talented and successful.

-As a group, they’ve produced 10 studio albums, won an Ivor Novella Award for their performance on the BBC serialisation “The Virgin Queen” and received two Emmy nominations and a Royal Television Society award as the featured artist alongside composer Martin Phipps for the theme tune of ITV’s hit TV show “Victoria”.
+As a group, they’ve produced 11 studio albums, won an Ivor Novella Award for their performance on the BBC serialisation “The Virgin Queen” and received two Emmy nominations and a Royal Television Society award as the featured artist alongside composer Martin Phipps for the theme tune of ITV’s hit TV show “Victoria”.
 But that still doesn’t really do them justice.
 Because they are, quite simply, unique.

 Katherine Blake is a founding member, as well as a singer, and musical director of the group.
 She writes most of the material and she simply oozes with energy and a sense of fun and charm.
-When I caught up with her recently I wanted to know more about her how and her why.
+When I caught up with her I wanted to know more about her how and her why.

 “When I’m writing new material, I’ve got a large library of ancient poetry books and I scroll through them until something catches my eye.
-Working in an ancient language such as medieval Spanish, Italian or Welsh adds something – a touch of mystery, depth of character.
+Working in an ancient language such as Medieval Spanish, Italian or Welsh adds something – a touch of mystery, depth of character.
 I work with a specialist in whatever language I’m writing in.
 Ancient texts have something fantastical about them too, a mixture of mythology, romance and history which make them compelling – a bit like the Game of Thrones, it just draws you in.
 It’s a period in time that was dark, philosophical and yet romantic too.”

 The Procession starts from The Causeway in Horsham at 6.55 pm.
 You can book tickets here: https://www.mediaevalbaebes.com/live